 Everyone has at least one skill that they could make money with.
 What is yours?
 Well, to help you figure out what skill you can make money with, here are a variety for you to pick from.

 1. Freelance writing

 If you like to write and would like to make money in your pajamas, then freelance writing could be a great fit.
 My friend Holly makes over $100,000 per year from freelance writing.
 She even has a course to help other people make money as a freelancer called Earn More Writing.

 Taking surveys in your spare time can be a great way to earn some extra dough.
 While are tons of online survey opportunities, two of the most reputable are Harris Poll and Digital Voice.
 With these companies, you can start making money as soon as today.

 3. Design your own t-shirts

-4. Get cash back when shopping
+4. Get cash back on items you buy every day

 5. Teach exercise classes